tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 It looks scheduled, but really B1 and B2 could be swapped (for example) and the code would work just fine.
 No instruction has *actually* been assigned an address yet.

-We compute liveness by working backwards: a variable is *live* from the moment it is backwardly-first used until its definition.

-In this case, at the end of B2, nothing is live.
-If we step backwards to the `ret`, we see a use: R16 becomes live.
-If we step once more, we see its definition---R16 no longer live---but now we see a use of R14 and R15, which become live.
-This leaves us with R14 and R15 being *live-in* to B2.

-This live-in set becomes B1's *live-out* set.
-We continue in B1.
-We could continue backwards linearly through the blocks.
-In fact, I encourage you to do it as an exercise.

-It gets more interesting, though, when we have branches: what does it mean when two blocks' live-in results merge into their shared predecessor?

 Consider the following sketchy annotation of live ranges in a made-up assembly-like language with virtual registers: